HamletDuFromage/4chan-mass-reply/README.md

 ## Features:

 - Anonymize image uploads by randomizing hash and filename
-- Bypass ban evasion detection by stripping the cookies
+- Bypass ban evasion detection by stripping the cookies and modifying useragent
-- Bypass common wordfilters by replacing it with a different but equally readable text
+- Bypass common wordfilters by replacing one of the characters with a similar looking one (homoglyph)
 - Automatically slide captcha it into the right position
 - Reattach the last selected file
 - Configurable mass reply with multiple targets